Purpleboxe/Restaurant-Page/README.md

 A simple restaurant page with the purpose of learning webpack!

-Made for the Odin Project!
+Made for The Odin Project!

 You can view it here https://purpleboxe.github.io/Restaurant-Page/